 - State archives contain historical information including state census, microfilm, Native American records, and pioneer certificates.

-- National Archives and Records Administration (NARA) offers genealogical workshops and courses.
+- The National Archives and Records Administration offers genealogical workshops and courses.
 Topics include an introduction to genealogy and research into records such as Census schedules, military service and pension records, and passenger lists.

 - The Statue of Liberty - Ellis Island Foundation has 51 million passenger records in its searchable database which allows you to find family members who entered the United States through the famous port.